ncsl/adamli/fragility_dataanalysis/README.md

 	- JHU patients to explore differences between grid and strip electrode patients
 4. run analysis on cleveland SEEG patients

+5. Develop Fragility Statistic:
+	- develop a better statistic for comparing electrodes.
+Would be best if it could come up with a probability of electrode being in EZ with some sort of confidence interval.

 ### Additional Ideas:
 1. Different ways of generating connectivity between electrodes
 	- Pearson correlation